 Which License to Choose for a Work?

 If you would like to choose a license not listed here, it should be appropriate for the type of work in question and be compatible with the dominant copyleft license in the respective community (see also Note 3).
 For software that’s almost universally the (A)GPLv3 and for writing, image, audio, and video that’s mostly the CC BY-SA 4.0.
-For data, no dominant copyleft license has emerged yet, so any of ODbL 1.0, CDLA Sharing 1.0, and CC BY-SA 4.0 are acceptable.
+For databases, no dominant copyleft license has emerged yet, so any of ODbL 1.0, CDLA Sharing 1.0, and CC BY-SA 4.0 are acceptable.

 Existing License?

 First, if you adapt (i.e., modify, remix, build on) a work by others you need to determine if it is provided to you under a free/open license.
-If yes, we recommend you to make your contribution available under the same license.3 For example, if you adapt code published in another paper, choose the same license for your modifications.
-The same applies if there are strong community norms to use a particular free/open license4 or if a particular license choice is mandated by your funder.
+If yes, we recommend you to make your contribution available under the same license.1 For example, if you adapt code published in another paper, choose the same license for your modifications.
+The same applies if there are strong community norms to use a particular free/open license2 or if a particular license choice is mandated by your funder.
 Importantly, as discussed before, you are generally not allowed to adapt a work not published under a free/open license.

 Sometimes, the type of a work is not obvious.
 For example, a Quarto document…